TheWorldOfCode/Robotics_and_Vision_Virtual_machine/README.md

 root folder in the container.

-This required docker to have it own group
+This required docker to have it own group, which is shown in the first part on this [page](https://docs.docker.com/engine/install/linux-postinstall/)
 ## Make file
 In order to simplify the commands need are the provided a make file that handles allmust every thing.